-The Danish Youth Council (DUF) is responsible for allocating funding for children and youth associations from the profits from the national lottery and football pools.
-The pool is public and there are extensive demands regarding monitoring of the allocation of funds.
-Furthermore, the DUF is obliged to abide by the same regulations as public authorities, such as the Act on Public Administration.
+The Danish Youth Council (DUF) is responsible for allocating funding for associations working with children and young people from the profits from the national lottery and football pools.
+The national lottery and football pools are public, and there have extensive demands regarding monitoring the allocation of funds.
+Furthermore, DUF is obliged to abide by the same regulations laid out in the Act on Public Administration as other public authorities.

-For quality assurance in the DUF programme, Dialogue Ambassador Corps, see section 9.4.
+For quality assurance in the DUF programme ‘Dialogue Ambassador Corps’ see section 9.4.

 - The children and young people should have their own free time and co-determination regarding activities.

-Based on the study, EVA has developed an instrument to facilitate a dialogue among leaders and pedagogues on how to ensure and strengthen quality in the local clubs.
+Based on the study, EVA has developed an instrument to facilitate dialogue among leaders and pedagogues on how to ensure and strengthen quality in the local clubs.

 According to the Act on Day Care §65, the municipal board must ensure young people’s influence on the activities in the local youth clubs.

-Furthermore, the Danish Youth Council and DGI, two umbrella organisations for youth and sports organisations, respectively, promote new methods to convert physical activities into digital activities.
-At the websites of the two umbrella organisations, member organisations can find guidelines and inspiration for digital activities during the Covid-19 lockdown.
+Furthermore, the Danish Youth Council and Danish Gymnastics and Sports Association DGI, two umbrella organisations for youth and sports organisations, promote new methods to change physical activities into digital activities.
+On the websites of the two umbrella organisations, member organisations of DUF and DGI can find guidelines and inspiration for digital activities.

 Media council for children and young persons (Medierådet for børn og unge) has produced an online guide that targets professionals working with young people, for instance, social workers, teachers, pedagogues and SSP personnel.
 The guide is called ‘When children and young people share intimate pictures on the internet’, and it provides professionals with tools to guide and support young people who experience sharing intimate pictures.
 The guide is available online.